MinhQuan805/Investo/README.md

     - `history.html`: Provides access to past stock prices and trading volume.

 - **`static/`**:
-  - Stores CSS, JavaScript, and images to style and add interactivity to the site.
   - `style.css`: Custom styles for the UI.

 ### **2. Data Integration**